EmanuelG-Gaming/Icosahedron/README.md

 ## On Linux:

+Note: Some libraries like SoLoud and GLAD are already ready for linkage, but the other libraries have to be installed through the package manager.

-To get started, run the following commands to install the dependencies:
+To get started, run the following commands to install the remaining dependencies:

 ### For Arch-distributions:
 ```